frictionlessdata/datapackage/data-packages/index.md

 * `path`: for data in files located online or locally on disk.
 * `data`: for data inline in the `datapackage.json` descriptor itself.

-#### Data in Files - `path`
+#### Data in Files `path`

+`path` MUST be a string -- or an array of strings (see "Data in Multiple Files").
+Strings MUST be one of:

-`path` the location of the data specified either as a fully qualified url or a relative unix-style path ('/' as separator).
-A relative path should be interpreted relative to the directory or URL in which the descriptor `datapackage.json` listing this resource resides.
-A relative `path` MUST NOT start with `/` or `.` (this eliminates `../`).
+- A fully qualified url
+- A relative unix-style path ('/' as separator)

+A relative path MUST be interpreted relative to the directory or URL in which the descriptor `datapackage.json` listing this resource resides.
+A relative `path` MUST NOT start with `/` or `.` (which eliminates relative parent paths such as `../`).

 Examples: